 ‘Nellie Moser’ is easy to grow, producing large, flat flowers 6 to 8 inches in diameter with distinctive, gleaming lilac bars on each petal.
-This clematis blooms from May to late June, with a second, less profuse bloom in mid-August.
-Planted in a shady spot, the cheery pink-and-mauve-striped blossoms last for weeks instead of days.
+Planted in a shady spot, this clematis blooms from May to late June, with a second, less profuse bloom in mid-August.
+Its cheery pink-and-mauve-striped blossoms last for weeks instead of days.

 Noteworthy CharacteristicsWill grow mostly anywhere with support.

-CareGrow in fertile, well-drained, soil with abundant organic matter.
-Thrives in a sunny spot but will still bear colorful flowers and keep their delicate color longer in the shade.
+CareGrow in fertile, well-drained soil with abundant organic matter.
+Thrives in a sunny spots but will still bear colorful flowers that keep their delicate color longer in the shade.
 When growing it against a shady, north-facing wall or fence, paint the surface a light color to reflect sunlight back to the plant.
 Prune only if needed, as it blooms on the previous year's canes.
-Plant with the top of the root ball 3 to 5 inches below the surface and provide strong support.
+Plant with the top of the root ball 3 to 5 inches below the surface, and provide strong support.